Hsieh Hsin-ying

-Hsieh Hsin-ying (謝欣穎 (Xiè Xīnyǐng); born in May 1, 1985), also known as Nikki Hsieh is a Taiwanese actress and model.
+Hsieh Hsin-ying (謝欣穎 (Xiè Xīnyǐng); born May 1, 1985), also known as Nikki Hsieh is a Taiwanese actress and model.
 Her works have expanded in different realms, including advertising, movies, and TV series.
-She appeared in the movies including Make Up, i WEiRDO, and The Assassin.
+She appeared in the movies including Make Up, I WeirDo, and The Assassin.
 As for television, she appeared in Light the Night, Love @ Seventeen, and Meet Me @ 1006.
 In 2006, she participated in Reflections and won the 43rd Golden Horse Award for the Best Supporting Actress.

 Early life

 Since childhood, her parents have always told her that she needs to rely on herself for a better life, as a result, she has been working hard to support herself.
 In order to have a steady source of income, Hsieh decided to drop out of school and started a modeling career at her eleventh grade.

 Career

 While attending middle school, Hsieh worked in a small Japanese shop in Gongguan commercial district, and a self-proclaimed star agent approached her to join the modeling industry.
 The turning point to make Hsieh become an actress is when she got acquainted with the director Hou Hsiao-hsien when filming the advertisement キリンビバレッジ 聞茶 (Janpan KIRIN 聞茶) in 2001.
 Hsieh's first film My Whispering Plan was cast by the director Chu Yu-ning in 2002.
 In 2006, she participated in the movie Reflections and won the Best Supporting Female Actor Award at the 43rd Golden Horse Award.

 In 2010, Hsieh participated in the movies Honey Pupu and Make Up.
 These two movies won her the Best Female Actor at the 13th Taipei Film Festival.
 Besides, the movie Make Up also won her the Best Female Actor at the 10th Far East Film Festival.
 In 2012, Hsieh joined in the TV show Die Sterntaler which adapted from the classic Japanese drama Die Sterntaler.
 As a female leading actor, Hsieh was nominated for Best Actor at the 48th Golden Bell Award.

 In 2015, she starred in the swordsmen film The Assassin directed by Hou Hsiao-hsien and was selected by Festival De Cannes.
 In 2019, Hsieh participated in Til Death Do Us Part as a supporting actress, and she was nominated for the 55th Golden Bell Awards for the Mini-Series/TV Movie Supporting Actress Award.
-In 2020, the movie I Weirdo featured Hsieh in the lead role, the first Asian movie filmed with the iPhone.
+In 2020, the movie I WeirDo featured Hsieh in the lead role, the first Asian movie filmed with the iPhone.
 Due to this movie, she was nominated at the 57th Golden Horse Award and 23rd Taipei Film Festival for Best Female Actor.
 In the TV Show Light the Night aired on Netflix in 2021, Hsieh played the supporting role called Yuli, a seemingly quiet and mysterious hostess working in a popular Japanese night club located in the red light district in 1980s Taipei.